Q. I've heard about RDU Quarry. What's going on?

 A. A quarry in this central location in the Triangle is counter to the economic development of the region — destroying the very recreational assets our residents and employees value and enjoy.
 Knowledge workers are the engine that drives the economy of the Triangle, and they highly value outdoor recreation — convenient and close — in such a central place.

-Watch this timelapse video to see the development in the Triangle region from 1984 to 2016.
+Watch this timelapse video created by Charlie Morris from Google Earth to see the development in the Triangle region from 1984 to 2016.
 You can see how precious our remaining greenspace is and why it's so important to protect Umstead State Park.

 Q. I heard that should the quarry happen, after several years it will be turned into a beautiful park, so it seems like a win-win?